turbot/steampipe-plugin-scaleway/docs/index.md

 [Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

-List VPC Private Networks in your Scaleway project:
+List VPC private networks in your Scaleway project:

 ```sql
 select